CTXz/stm32f1-picopwner/README.md

 - [Python3](https://www.python.org/)
 - [PySerial](https://pythonhosted.org/pyserial/)

-Additionally, install the following dependencies if you intend to build the attack board and target board exploit firmware yourself:
+Additionally, install these additional dependencies if you intend to build the attack board and target board exploit firmware yourself:

 - [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk)
 - [arm-none-eabi-gcc](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain)

-The instructions also rely that you have a basic understanding of how to build Pico SDK based projects, as well as how to use a STM32F1 compatible debug probe along with OpenOCD.
-It also pre-supposes that you have a basic understanding of how to connect your Pi Pico to your target STM32F1 board.
+The instructions also require that you have a basic understanding of how to build Pico SDK based projects.
+It also pre-supposes that you have a basic understanding of how to connect your Pi Pico and debug probe to your target STM32F1 board.

 ## Cloning the repository